weimin-liu/msiAlign/README.md

 ### View the coordinates of the teaching points:
 You can view the coordinates of the teaching points by clicking View - Update TP View.
 The coordinates will be shown on the side of the canvas.

+## Why is it not working?

+### For `Calc depth profile`:
+- The exported DA txt should be named exactly the same as the spectrum data, for example, if the spectrum data is named `xxxx.d`.
+The DA txt should be named `xxxx.d.txt`.